 What BitLocker can do

 With Windows Vista Ultimate and Vista Enterprise, Microsoft introduced a whole-disk encryption mechanism called BitLocker.
-With BitLocker, users can basically encrypt hard drive contents -- a small partition of the hard drive must remain unencrypted to house the
+With BitLocker, users can basically encrypt hard drive contents -- a small partition of the hard drive must remain unencrypted to house the core system files necessary to start the operating system -- and ensure that unauthorized users cannot access it.

 A TPM (Trusted Platform Module) chip is required to make use of BitLocker's full functionality, including the additional security of pre-startup system integrity verification.
 The TPM is a special cryptoprocessor mounted on the motherboard that creates unique encryption keys that are tied to the hardware architecture of the system.
 In a nutshell, encryption and decryption is tied to the specific hardware containing the hard drive.